KSAH-42/RabbitOM/README.md

 # H264 Player used to decode RTP packets ( RFC 6184 )

-This sample demonstrate how to create h264 decoder using FFMpeg.AutoGen dependencies.
+This sample demonstrate how to create h264 decoder using FFMpeg.AutoGen dependencies and show how to build a player with a decoder and a render running in seperate threads.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Sample.Client.H264.png)

 # H265/HVEC Player used to decode RTP packets ( RFC 7798 )

-This sample demonstrate how to create h265 decoder using FFMpeg.AutoGen dependencies.
+This sample demonstrate how to create h265 decoder using FFMpeg.AutoGen dependencies and show how to build a player with a decoder and a render running in seperate threads.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Sample.Client.H265.png)